Zihag/Online-Course/README.md

 ```

 _Frontend_
+Clone repository from the following link: https://github.com/Zihag/onlineCourseWebReactJS

-We use npm for manage package.
+We use npm to manage package.
 ```bash
 install npm
 ```
-Run project
+To run the project, use:
 ```bash
 npm start
 ```